stuartathompson/node-archieml-boilerplate/README.md

 4. Copy the code you're given, paste it into the command-line prompt, and press Enter.

 ### 3. Run the app
-You can choose to run the app from a web server using Express or from the terminal itself.
+You can choose to run the app from a web server using Express or from the terminal itself (perhaps useful for testing).

-#### A) From express
+#### A) Using Express
 1. `node express.js`
 2. Go to `localhost:3000/YOUR_DOCUMENT_KEY_HERE`